Unity-Technologies/terraform-google-http-ingress-internal/docs/Usage.md

     become https:// requests (see [Redirect URL Map]( /docs/Created.md#redirect-url-map)).

-* `reject-honeypot` - Prevents requests for the "honeypot" hostname from being sent to your main Backend Service (see [Main URL Map]( /docs/Created.md#main-url-map)).
+* `exclude-honeypot` - Prevents requests for the "honeypot" hostname from being sent to your main Backend Service (see [Main URL Map]( /docs/Created.md#main-url-map)).